ianallannz/vote/about.md

 ### Higher learning

-About four years or so ago we returned to Gisborne with our (now) three children.
+About four years ago we returned to Gisborne with our children.
 In that time I've had the privilege of using my professional experiences to guide local adult learners from all walks of life.

 Being isolated makes us a bit special out here.
 Local industries love hiring dedicated local experts &mdash; imports don't often get the vibe of the place &mdash; but we need to train a *lot* more of them.

 **I have become a staunch advocate for keeping and growing strong higher education pathways here.**

+### Radical common sense

+To round things off, here's how I see the world; the things that deep down you probably know to be true but the incentives in the system, and what you're told isn't possible, makes you try to believe otherwise:

+- Critical thinking means being the most critical of your own thinking - "strong opinions, weakly held".
+- The economy is a subset of the environment.
+- Biodiversity loss *really* matters.
+- Negative externalities need to be built into the cost of doing business.
+- Living conditions will keep getting worse unless we address rapidly increasing inequality; it’s not about envy, it’s about a civil society.
+- The pursuit of things never satisfies, but it's hard to know when it's enough.
+- Social media and gaming are net-negatives to society and we must break free.
+- I'm Tangata Tiriti; I belong here because of te Tiriti o Waitangi.

 ### So that's some of me

 If you made it this far, thank you!
 Which means there's only one thing left to do:

->**Please give me, Ian Allan, your vote to represent you and your values on the Gisborne District Council!**
+>**Please give me, Ian Allan, your vote to represent our shared values on the Gisborne District Council!**